 Fertility control research

-UK Squirrel Accord is fundraising for and funding research into a fertility control for grey squirrels.
+UK Squirrel Accord is fundraising for research into a fertility control for grey squirrels.
 This will offer a non-lethal management method to control population densities and support eradication efforts.

 The study aims to produce an immunocontraceptive that can be orally taken by grey squirrels through a species-specific delivery mechanism.
-We are currently in the second of the five-year project and hopes are high that this innovative work will provide an effective, less labour intensive, non-lethal method for managing grey squirrels.
+We have just started the third of the five-year project and hopes are high that this innovative work will provide an effective, less labour intensive, non-lethal method for managing grey squirrels.